pingidentity/terraform-provider-pingdirectory/docs/data-sources/recurring_task.md

 - `command_output_file_base_name` (String) The path and base name for a file to which the command output (both standard output and standard error) should be written.
 This may be left undefined if the command output should not be recorded into a file.
 - `command_path` (String) The absolute path to the command to execute.
 It must be an absolute path, the corresponding file must exist, and it must be listed in the config/exec-command-whitelist.txt file.
 - `comment` (String) An optional comment to include in a README file within the support data archive.
-- `compress` (Boolean) Indicates whether to compress the data as it is written into the backup.
+- `compress` (Boolean) When the `type` attribute is set to `backup`: Indicates whether to compress the data as it is written into the backup.
+When the `type` attribute is set to `ldif-export`: Indicates whether to compress the LDIF data as it is exported.
 - `data_security_auditor` (Set of String) The set of data security auditors that should be invoked.
 If no auditors are specified, then all auditors defined in the configuration will be used.
 - `description` (String) A description for this Recurring Task
 - `duration_to_wait_for_search_to_return_entries` (String) The maximum length of time that the server will continue to perform internal searches using the criteria from the ldap-url-for-search-expected-to-return-entries property.